cheezycoding/Anonymizer/README.md

 # Automated PDF Anonymization Tool

-This project provides a web-based tool for anonymizing personally identifiable information (PII) within PDF documents.
+This project offers a user-friendly web application for automatically identifying and redacting Personally Identifiable Information (PII) within uploaded PDF documents.
+It leverages Natural Language Processing (NLP) via spaCy to detect entities like names and locations and finetuned  specific patterns (e.g., Singapore NRIC numbers), before generating a downloadable, anonymized version of the PDF with the sensitive information blacked out.

 ## Live Application